emsesp/EMS-ESP32/README.md

 3. Connect the ESP via USB, figure out the COM port
 4. run `esptool.py -p <com> write_flash 0x00000 <firmware>` where firmware is the `.bin` file and \<com\> is the COM port, e.g. `COM3`

-The ESP8266 will start in Access Point (AP) mode, so connect via WiFi to the SSID **EMS-ESP** and telnet to 192.168.4.1.
+The ESP8266 will start in Access Point (AP) mode.
+Connect via WiFi to the SSID **EMS-ESP** and telnet to **192.168.4.1**.
 Then use the set command to configure your own network settings.

+`set erase` will clear all settings. `set` wil show all settings.

 ## Troubleshooting